 Next, the site explores different education options and the learning requirements for different careers – from working out what to do after finishing school and the possibilities available in apprenticeships, through to choosing a university course.

-The site also gives information on making the step into the world of work, including advice on everything from cover letters and interviews to setting up a tax file number and making the most of professional networking opportunities.
+The site also gives information on making the step into the world of work.
+It includes advice on everything from cover letters and interviews to setting up a tax file number and making the most of professional networking opportunities.

-A lot of students are interested in making a difference by contributing to their community and their country, which is why we’ve listed the jobs portal of the Australian Public Service as a career research tool.
+A lot of students are interested in making a difference by contributing to their community and their country.
+That’s why we’ve listed the jobs portal of the Australian Public Service as a career research tool.

-This site provides details of job opportunities at the state and federal level, and also gives your child some idea of the type of government jobs and their associated tasks in different career areas, such as:
+This site provides details of job opportunities at the state and federal level.
+It also gives your child some idea of the type of government jobs and their associated tasks in different career areas, such as:

 - human resources